NickKelly1/graphql-typescript-server/readme.md

 ### Supported queries

-A GraphQL server built with the architecture outlined be low will support queries such as:
+A GraphQL server built with the architecture outlined be low will support queries and mutations such as:

 ```GraphQL
 fragment PageInfoFragment on PageInfo{ page pages count total more }